Disability loans: What are they and how do they work?

 Alternatives to a disability loan

-If you don’t meet the eligibility requirements or don’t want to take out a long-term loan, you have alternatives to help cover expenses while waiting for your disability application to process or if you do not qualify for disability benefits.
+If you don’t meet the eligibility requirements or don’t want to take out a long-term loan, there are alternatives to help cover expenses while waiting for your disability application to be processed — or if you do not qualify for disability benefits.

 - Government assistance: Includes programs like cash assistance, SNAP and welfare and unemployment benefits.
 You can apply for government assistance and see if you qualify with your state’s human service or social services agency.